October 30, 2020

 US IRS announces plans to limit the use of “telescoping” in APA and MAP cases

-The United States (US) Internal Revenue Service’s (IRS) Advance Pricing and Mutual Agreement program (APMA) has announced that it is updating the parameters that it follows in mutual agreement procedure (MAP) and advance pricing agreement (APA) cases.
+The United States (US) Internal Revenue Service’s (IRS) Advance Pricing and Mutual Agreement program (APMA) has that it is updating the parameters that it follows in mutual agreement procedure (MAP) and advance pricing agreement (APA) cases.
 The updates are expected to significantly restrict the use of “telescoping” of results in MAPs and APAs.

 Telescoping refers to reflecting an income tax adjustment in a year different from the year to which the adjustment relates.
 Taxpayers sometimes request this departure from the notion of annual accounting in a MAP or APA to relieve the administrative burden of filing multiple amended federal and state income tax returns.
 APMA occasionally allowed taxpayers to do this, under the authority of an income tax treaty.
 The Tax Cuts and Jobs Act (TCJA) changed substantive provisions of the Internal Revenue Code.
 Thus, different tax rates and other rules may apply to similar related-party transactions, depending on which year they occur.